 You Need An Emergency Fund.
 Here’s How To Get One.

-I have to be honest; I’d rather be forced to watch yet another home renovation show, on a loop, for the rest of my life than have a conversation about money, let alone emergency funds.
+I have to be honest; I’d rather be forced to watch yet another home renovation show, on a loop, for the rest of my life than have a conversation about money, let alone an emergency fund.

 Not that I don’t like money.
 I do.
 I realise it’s a necessity.
 The thing is I don’t have much of it and I’m certainly over trying to make it when all I seem to do is use it.
 I’m pretty cynical about my financial future.